plasma-group/pigi/packages/docs/src/spec/src/01-core/state-system.rst

 ---------
 Effectively all blockchain systems provide a model for different "methods" that determine how a given object can be transformed.
 Bitcoin's UTXO model allows for multiple "spending conditions" under which a UTXO can be consumed.
 Ethereum's account model allows a contract to specify multiple explicit state-transforming functions.
 The "method" model generalizes this concept.

-We require that methods only use the primitive types avialable in Solidity so that predicates can easily be executed by treating them as Solidity contracts.
+We require that methods only use the primitive types available in Solidity so that predicates can easily be executed by treating them as Solidity contracts.
 Defining new types not understood by Solidity would require the development of a completely new EVM language.

 Requirements
 ------------